 top of page

 Since August 2024, I have been working at the European Commission as a Policy Officer in Multi-Criteria Decision Analysis and Public Policy at the Joint Research Center.
-Before that, I received my doctoral degree from ETH Zurich in 2024 and was an Oxford Global Priorities Fellow 2023/24.
+Before that, I received my doctoral degree from ETH Zurich in 2024.

 Profilbild